An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Discussion

 The close agreement between measured and theoretical soliton velocities ($< 5\%$ discrepancy) confirms that the computed solutions satisfy the fundamental amplitude--velocity relationship~\eqref{eq:soliton_velocity}.
+This nonlinear dispersion relation is the same scaling that governs the rank ordering and separation of internal solitary waves observed in the ocean, where larger-amplitude waves consistently propagate faster than their smaller counterparts~\cite{ref-46,ref-49}.
 The small systematic excess in measured velocities relative to predictions based on mean amplitude may arise from several factors.
 First, the soliton amplitudes evolve during the initial adjustment phase as the approximate initial conditions relax toward exact soliton profiles, and velocity measurements based on trajectory slopes integrate over this transient.
-Second, the theoretical velocity assumes an isolated soliton in an infinite domain, whereas the periodic boundary conditions and finite domain introduce corrections that may slightly modify the effective dispersion relation~\cite{boyd2001chebyshev}.
+Second, the theoretical velocity assumes an isolated soliton in an infinite domain, whereas the periodic boundary conditions and finite domain introduce corrections that may slightly modify the effective dispersion relation~\cite{ref-18}.
+Similar discrepancies between observed and theoretically predicted propagation speeds have been documented in field studies of oceanic internal solitary waves, where background currents, stratification variability, and bathymetric effects introduce additional corrections to the idealized KdV prediction~\cite{ref-47,ref-50}.

 The high linearity of all tracked trajectories ($R^2 > 0.99$) provides strong evidence that the computed waves behave as true solitons rather than dispersive wave packets that would spread and decelerate over time.
 This validation is particularly meaningful for the post-collision segments, where any deviation from integrability would manifest as amplitude-dependent velocity changes.
+In the oceanic context, the persistence of soliton identity through collisions is a key feature that enables the long-range propagation of internal solitary waves across hundreds of kilometers of continental shelf~\cite{ref-46,ref-51}.